 - The median error for all floors is 4.33 m.

-How To Access Median Error in Traxmate
+How to Access the Layer Selector in Traxmate

 1. Navigate to https://online.traxmate.io/